Why Commercial Fleets Should Retain GPS and Dash Cam Evidence for Accident Defense

 Find a way to store GPS data that suits you, keeping in mind you can store it locally on a memory card or by having the data transfer to centralized storage.

-Dashcam footages are in video format, and storing a large volume of such data can become a logistical challenge for a growing fleet.
+Dashcam footage is in video format, and storing a large volume of such data can become a logistical challenge for a growing fleet.
 The most optimal solution is to use cloud-based storage.
 Cloud services can be accessible from anywhere and give you automated backups, so your data is safe from system failures.
 If you prefer a physical storage device, then make sure to choose one with redundancy, like RAID systems.

 RAID, which stands for Redundant Array of Independent Disks, allows for more data storage with reduced risks of losing it due to hardware failures and an improved data storage and retrieving performance.